ice1000/Kt2Dart/README.md

 *Strings> stringTemplateP <||| "\"we also have escape vars: \\n \\r \\t\"" "we also have escape vars: \n \r \t"
 ```

+# Why Haskell

+Yeah, as you see, I'm using Haskell in this project.
+Because ~~Parser Combinators are easy and convenient~~ I want to practise my Haskell skills.

+I'm a beginner to Haskell, so if you find any naive code, feel free to tell me (by issuing or mailing) (I'm using hlint).